Table of Contents[Hide][Show]

 Along with more relaxed cancellation policies, most cruise lines are flexible about rescheduling, says Jonathan de Araujo, owner of The Vacationeer Travel Agency.

-Things to Consider Before Booking a Cruise for 2021
+Things to Consider Before Booking a Cruise

 Whether you’re booking a trip directly with a cruise line or a travel agent, ask questions and do your research.
 Travis Blanchard, founder of Splash Bytes recommends the following: